If you ever need a textbook example of misleading marketing, just look at what some internet providers are saying about gigabit internet service.

 Gigabit justification 1: You need faster upload speeds

-Oddly enough, the biggest reason to pay for gigabit internet has nothing to do gigabit speeds.
+Oddly enough, the biggest reason to pay for gigabit internet has nothing to do with gigabit speeds.
 Instead, you might need a faster cable internet plan just to get better upload speeds for backing up data or participating in video calls.
 While upload speeds can vary by cable internet provider, they tend to be much slower than what you get for download speeds, leading to more noticeable bottlenecks.

 With Comcast, for instance, a plan with 200 Mbps download speeds only offers upload speeds of 10 Mbps.
 Just to double those upload speeds to 20 Mbps, you’d need to upgrade to much more expensive gigabit plan.